Nursing

 Prerequisites

-NURS 406 : RN-BS Leadership & Management in Nursing
+NURS 406 : RN-BSN Leadership & Management in Nursing

-This course integrates leadership and management theories and concepts relevant to a Christian perspective on professional nursing, considering legal, ethical, moral, and sociocultural factors influencing healthcare practice.
-Focus is on topics germane to professional responsibilities in unit, organization, community, and societal settings.
+Integrates leadership and management theories and concepts relevant to a Christian perspective on professional nursing, considering legal, ethical, moral, and sociocultural factors influencing healthcare practice.
+Emphasis is placed on topics related to professional responsibilities within unit, organizational, community, and societal settings.

 Online Only